typelevel/fs2/site/io.md

   }.compile.foldMonoid
 ```

+Note that the `Files` object is file system agnostic.
+It is possible to use a custom one, i.e. mounted inside JAR file, to get access to the resources.
+Given there's already a `java.nio.file.FileSystem` created, interacting with the files can be made possible by calling `Path.fromFsPath` to get the `Path` object.

 # Console Operations

 Writing to the console is often as simple as `s.evalMap(o => IO.println(o))`.
 This works fine for quick tests but can be problematic in large applications.
 The call to `println` blocks until data can be written to the output stream for standard out.
 This can cause fairness issues with other, non-blocking, operations running on the main thread pool.
 For such situations, `fs2-io` provides a couple of utilities: